eshaank1/tri3frontend/housepricepredictor.md

 permalink: /house
 ---

-# House Price Predictor
+# Northeastern US House Price Predictor
 ### Eshaan Kumar

-This is a tool to predict the price of a home based on various details of the home including:
+This is a tool to predict the price of a northeastern US home based on various details of the home including:
 - Acre Lot
 - Bedrooms
 - Bathrooms